Olin Dutra: Professional career

 Dutra began his career as a club pro in Fresno, California at Fort Washington Country Club for several years and then was at Sunnyside Country Club for a year.
 He won his two majors as the pro at Brentwood Country Club in Los Angeles, and moved over to Wilshire Country Club in 1935.
 While at Brentwood in 1932, he gave Babe Didrickson a two-minute lesson before she played her "first" round of golf, shortly after the 1932 Olympics; her first tee shot was 240 yd, outdriving her male playing partners.
 (It was later revealed she had previous golf experience.)
 Dutra later worked in Mexico City, then back in California in Avila Beach and Watsonville.

+Death

-In 1966, Dutra was inducted into the Fresno County Athletic Hall of Fame.
-He died after an extended illness at age 82 in Newman in Stanislaus County.
-Dutra and his wife Gladys are buried in the Hills Ferry Cemetery in Newman.
+Dutra died after an extended illness at age 82 in Newman in Stanislaus County.
+He and his wife Gladys are buried in the Hills Ferry Cemetery in Newman.